-All staff who work in the Company set examples of behaviour and conduct which can be copied by learners and other service users.
-Staff must therefore avoid using inappropriate or offensive language at all times.
+All staff should set examples of behaviour and conduct which can be copied by learners and other service users.
+Staff must therefore avoid using inappropriate or offensive language.

+All staff must, therefore:
-All staff must, therefore, demonstrate the highest standards of conduct in order to encourage our learners and other service users to do the same.

-Good levels of attendance & punctuality are essential.
-All staff must be punctual for all timetabled activities, including: lessons, meetings, assemblies and extra-curricular events.

-All staff must also avoid putting themselves at risk of allegations of abusive or unprofessional conduct.
+- Demonstrate the highest standards of conduct to encourage our learners and other service users to do the same. - Good levels of attendance & punctuality are essential.
+All staff must be punctual for all timetabled activities, including lessons, meetings, assemblies, and extra-curricular events. - Avoid putting themselves at risk of allegations of abusive or unprofessional conduct.